hkakehashi/tfdemo-modules/README.md

 ### cert

 This module is responsible for issuing and deploying certificates, and adding DNS records.
-2 DNS records are created: one to verify the ownership of the domain, which is necessary for issuing certificates, and the other to point requests to Fastly.
+2 DNS records are created for each domain: one to verify the ownership of the domain, which is necessary for issuing certificates, and the other to point requests to Fastly.

 **Resources**